PretendoNetwork/website/docs/en_US/install/azahar.md

 	⚠️ If you see an error that says "The country configuration does not match the console region", you need to change the country set in Azahar to match the region of your system.
 To do this, click "Emulation", then "Configure", then click "System".
 Find the country drop-down box and select your system's country from the list, then click OK to save your configuration settings. <b>Please note that "Country" and "Region" are two separate drop-down boxes in Azahar.</b> "Country" is the one that needs to be changed to fix this issue.
 </div>

 On Azahar, a screen will appear telling you to "update your system".
-This is actually a process that downloads some required system files from Nintendo so that Azahar can connect online.
+This is actually a process that downloads some required system files from the 3DS update servers so that Azahar can connect online.
 This won't modify anything on your 3DS/2DS system.
 Click OK to allow it to proceed.

 <img src="/assets/images/docs/install/azahar/azahar_set_up_sysupdate.png" width=100% height=auto/>